arshsinghphd/TeamActivities/Module07/README.md

 That's a lot!
 Go ahead and discuss, but move onto the next part as you are comfortable.
 Don't worry, this all comes with practice.

-## Setup IDE - VS Code
-For this class, we are setting up [VS Code](https://code.visualstudio.com/Download) for an Integrated Development Environment.
-You are also free to setup up Pycharm (find the [free student versions](https://www.jetbrains.com/community/education/#students/) or [community version](https://www.jetbrains.com/pycharm/download)).
-Both are extremely popular IDEs for Python, and it is good to learn them both.
-As a team, help each other setup up the IDEs on each of your system, and discuss key features.
-For example, in VS Code, you can right click on a file go to "Run in Interactive Window" and it will run the file in the interactive window.
-This is a great way to test code quickly, especially if you are working on a function.

-After you have completed this task, everyone should take a screenshot of their IDE and post it in the team meeting chat, so we know you have it setup properly!

-Bonus, you can use git to download homework 07 from github without leaving either IDE!

 ## Last Task: Work on Coding-Practice
-Go ahead and pick coding practices from Modules 01-06, and work on them.
-Also, since we have passed the HARD CUT OFF for homeworks 01-05 (note: this may vary semester to semester, so make sure to check).
-You can now discuss as a group some of your solutions.
-What did you do differently?
-What did you do the same?
-Did someone do something more effectively than you?
-Discuss the differences between your solutions.

-Obviously, don't do this with any homework that is still open!
-You do not want to encourage plagiarism, but code reviews are a very powerful skill to learn.
-Use this time to practice reviewing code and discussing solutions.
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
+Have each member of your group pick a different problem, and you will all work on your problems.
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

+At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
+It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
+You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.
-Make sure to look at [code.py](code.py) for the code examples from this activity, and some other examples of code design (comments, doctest autorun, etc).

 [doctest]: https://docs.python.org/3/library/doctest.html